trustgraph-ai/trustgraph/README.md

 [TrustGraph](https://trustgraph.ai) is an open-source context interoperability layer designed to power the next generation of enterprise AI.

-Modern AI applications fail when they lack shared context.
-LLMs are powerful reasoning engines, but without a structured, unified layer that bridges silos, captures complex relationships, and enforces governance, they hallucinate, break compliance, and fail to execute autonomous workflows.
+AI applications fail without shared context.
+LLMs are powerful, but without a structured, unified context layer — one that bridges silos, captures complex relationships, and enforces governance — agents hallucinate, violate policies, and produce non-deterministic outcomes.

-TrustGraph solves this by converting raw enterprise data into AI-ready context using hypergraphs, providing a unified semantic context layer that agents, workflows, and humans can securely query and build upon.
+TrustGraph builds that layer.
+It uses hypergraphs to turn raw enterprise data into AI-ready context: a unified semantic context layer where agentic outcomes are deterministic and agent behavior is not just traceable, but cryptographically verifiable.

 ## The Problem: "Common Context Understanding"
 To understand why AI struggles in the enterprise, consider Abbott and Costello’s classic ["Who's on First?"](https://www.youtube.com/watch?v=sYOUFGfK4bU) routine.